Best Driver For A Slice In 2023 – With Expert Reviews

 Can a bad grip cause a slice?

-Absolutely a bad grip can cause a slice.
+Yes a bad grip can cause a slice.
 This is one of the first things that should be checked.
 Weak grips promote open faces, strong grips promise closed faces, and almost all slicers struggle with an open face.

 Other possible causes of a slice are standing too close to the golf ball and casting the club from the top of the backswing.